 - Kosher salt and freshly ground pepper

 - 2 1/2 pounds boneless, skinless chicken thighs (about 8-10, depending on size; could substitute chicken breasts)

 - Cooked rice for serving

 - Optional garnishes: chopped or sliced cucumber, fresh mint, and/or cilantro

-- Cover and cook until chicken is tender, 3-4 hours on high or 6-7 hours on low.
+Cover and cook until the chicken is tender, 3-4 hours on high or 6-7 hours on low.

-- Shred chicken thighs, if desired, or leave whole.
-Serve chicken and sauce atop the cooked rice and garnish with cucumbers and fresh herbs, as desired.
+Serve over the cooked rice and garnish with cucumbers and fresh herbs, as desired.

-- You may substitute cream for the coconut milk.
-In that case, stir in at the end of the cooking time.
+- If you prefer to use cream in place of the coconut milk, or that is simply what you have on hand, stir it in at the end of the cooking time.

-- The tubes of tomato paste are handy when using small amounts.
-If using a can, consider freezing the leftover in one-tablespoon "globs" for future use.
+- Tubes of tomato paste are handy when using small amounts.
+If using a can, you may freeze the unused portion in one-tablespoon “globs” or in an ice cube tray for future use.